Picovoice/picovoice/sdk/ios/README.md

 let accessKey = "${ACCESS_KEY}" // obtained from Picovoice Console (https://console.picovoice.ai/)

+do {
-let manager = PicovoiceManager(
+    let picovoiceManager = try PicovoiceManager(
         accessKey: accessKey,
         keywordPath: "/path/to/keyword.ppn",
         onWakeWordDetection: {
             // logic to execute upon detection of wake word },
         contextPath: "/path/to/context.rhn",
         onInference: { inference in
             // logic to execute upon completion of intent inference })
+} catch { }
 ```

 The constructor also allows you to override the default model files and/or the sensitivities of Porcupine and Rhino: